eliottjohnson/Obsidian-Vault/How to do a good Powerpoint presentation.md

 ## Practise makes perfect
 * Have a run through to check the timing
 * Two run through at the most

+# During the Presentation

+## Looking the part
+* Similar to audience but a bit smarter
+* Nothing distrac